What is amphetamine psychosis treatment?

 Research shows that antipsychotic drugs used to treat schizophrenia and other chronic and organic psychotic disorders, such as haloperidol (Haldol) and olanzapine (Zyprexa), can reduce symptoms of amphetamine psychosis.
 Benzodiazepines may also be administered to reduce agitation and treat or reduce the risk of seizures.
 However, because these drugs also carry potentially dangerous side effects, many clinicians resist using them unless necessary.

-Often, the most important component of the treatment plan for amphetamine psychosis is a referral to a substance abuse treatment program.
-Many people whose amphetamine use has progressed to the point of psychosis live with a substance use disorder and require intervention to begin the recovery process.
+Often, the most critical component of the treatment plan for amphetamine psychosis is a referral to a substance abuse treatment program.
+Many people whose amphetamine use has progressed to the point of psychosis live with a substance use disorder and require intervention to begin recovery.

 Reclaim Your Life From Amphetamine Psychosis with Dual Diagnosis Rehab Washington

-We Level Up dual diagnosis rehab Washington can provide you, or someone you love, the tools to recover from this condition with a professional and safe detox process to ease amphetamine withdrawal symptoms.
+We Level Up dual diagnosis rehab Washington can provide you, or someone you love, the tools to recover from this condition with a professional and primary mental health treatment to ease amphetamine withdrawal symptoms.
 Feel free to call us to speak with one of our counselors.
 We can inform you about this condition by giving you relevant information.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.